define (define placeholder exp).

 then the value of the entire cond is:

-with no question/answer pairs,
+It is an error to have a cond with no question/answer pairs,

 or if question-a doesn't evaluate to a be boolean.

-Why is cond
+Why is condspecial form?:

-Suppose we tried to have cond
+Suppose we tried to have cond be a regular function,

 where we evaluate all questions and all answers, before even

-invoking cond
+invoking cond.

 What would happen to the following code?:

-(define-struct struct-name (field-1 .. field-n))
+define-struct (define-struct struct-name (field-1 .. field-n)),

 where the struct-name

-and each field-i
+and each field-i are placeholders.

 As mentioned, this just causes Scheme to create

-the constructor make-struct-name
+the constructor make-struct-name,

 the selectors